HJ9412/AMDL_Models/readme.md

-EVAE contains a two models that is an incorporated version of a VAE with an evaluator network.
+The folder EVAE contains two models that are an incorporated version of a VAE with an evaluator network.

 You can download and run the model through the .ipynb files provided in the AMDL_Models/EVAE.

-Various models will be uploaded.
+Various models will be uploaded afterword.